Supporter Spotlight: Bharat Patel

 Bharat Patel was a familiar face as a reporter on Central News until he became a freelance documentary producer, and he is a long-time HOPE supporter.

 He first encountered HOPE a decade ago when the charity commissioned a new fund-raising film.
-At this time, he was providing media training and making films for organisations including Guide Dogs and the National Holocaust Museum.
-Bharat understood the power of visual storytelling and agreed to make our film.
+At this time, he was providing media training and making films for a range of organisations including Guide Dogs and the National Holocaust Museum.
+Bharat understands the power of visual storytelling and agreed to make our film.

 He decided to write his autobiography after filming in India following an earthquake.
 On a day off he visited tombs of maharajas near Bhuj in Gujarat where there were two queues for admission: one for locals at ten rupees and one for foreign visitors, who paid 100 rupees.
 Bharat, who was born in the area and spoke Gujarati, joined the first queue but was refused admission on the grounds that he was ‘a foreigner’.
 The experience made him examine his identity and consider his upbringing.